Surge protector: Protectors

 A transient surge protector attempts to limit the voltage supplied to an electric device by either blocking or shorting current to reduce the voltage below a safe threshold.
 Blocking is done by using inductors that inhibit a sudden change in current.
-Shorting is done by capacitors which inhibit a sudden change in voltage or by spark gaps, discharge tubes, Zener effect semiconductors, and metal-oxide varistors (MOVs), all of which begin to conduct current once a certain voltage threshold is reached.
+Shorting is done by capacitors which inhibit a sudden change in voltage or by spark gaps, discharge tubes, Zener effect semiconductors, or metal-oxide varistors (MOVs), all of which begin to conduct current once a certain voltage threshold is reached.
 Some surge protectors use multiple elements.

 In the shorting method, the electrical lines are temporarily shorted together (as by a spark gap) or clamped to a target voltage (as by a MOV), resulting in a large current flow.
 The voltage spike is reduced as the shorting current flows through the resistance in the power lines.
 The spike's energy is dissipated in the power lines or the ground, or in the protector, converted to heat.
 Since a spike lasts only tens of microseconds, the temperature rise is minimal.
-However, if the spike is large enough or long enough, the protector can be destroyed and power lines damaged.
+However, if the spike is large or long enough, the protector can be destroyed and power lines damaged.

 Surge protectors for homes can be in power strips used inside, or a device outside at the power panel.
 Sockets in a modern house use three wires: line, neutral and ground.
 Many protectors will connect between all three in pairs (line–neutral, line–ground and neutral–ground), because there are conditions, such as lightning, where both line and neutral have high voltage spikes that need to be shorted to ground.